 With that in mind, we've studied a bit of Canadian geography to come up with some Provincial recommendations to help inspire your Thanksgiving menu!

 Alberta is often synonymous with beef, but did you know that this Prairie Province also produces nearly half of the country's honey?
 We're big fans of its versatility in the kitchen; it's also a much healthier alternative to refined sugar.
-The Chinook Honey Company in Okotoks, Alberta, has a veritable database of delicious-looking recipes inspired by their star staple, from gin-infused cocktails to sticky-sweet nibbles to glazed side dishes.
+The Chinook Honey Company in Okotoks, Alberta, has a veritable database of delicious-looking recipes inspired by their star staple, from gin-infused cocktails to yummy honey dips to glazed side dishes.
 And for desert?
-You had us at honey cream cheese frosting.
+You had us at honey squares.

 British Columbia: Hazelnuts